 Relative Positioning: This dimension indexes whether objects are accurately placed relative to one another.
 A score of 1 indicates that no objects are correctly positioned (i.e., that positioning is random), while a score of 5 indicates that (nearly) all objects are correctly positioned.

 Spatial Proportions: This dimension indexes whether objects are accurately distanced from one another.
-A score of 1 indicates strong distance distortion (e.g., extreme degrees of compression and/or expansion between objects), while a score of 5 indicates highly accurate distance representation.
+A score of 1 indicates strong distance distortion (e.g., extreme degrees of compression and/or expansion of the space between objects), while a score of 5 indicates highly accurate distance representation.

 Importantly, these dimensions do not incorporate any judgements of artistic ability [indeed, participants are encouraged to draw simple boxes with the appropriate labels (e.g., ‘chair’) rather than needing to draw the objects themselves].
 The two raters will meet regularly to calibrate their scoring and to discuss and resolve any discrepancies.
 All coding will be done via the bespoke coding system developed by Cen et al. (2024), which is accessible via map-scoring.vercel.app.
 This system is advantageous because it allows raters to organize their own scoring records, and because it allows immediate access to all scoring information.